 More ambitious businesses may also look to external investors.
 Individual business angels typically invest anywhere from around £25,000.
 Professional venture capital firms generally make investments of at least £250,000 upwards.
 As well as providing funding, investors like these may also be able to offer contacts and expertise.

 A more recent innovation has been a growing trend towards crowdfunding websites, which attract investment from members of the public.
 For larger businesses, selling shares to outside investors as part of floating your company may also be an option.

 Attracting equity finance

-Of course, the financial elements of the plan need to make sense, offering an attractive return and some idea of how and when investors will be able to realise any gains they make.
-Individual investors may be more interested if they can invest tax-efficiently under the Enterprise Investment Scheme.
+The plan needs to make financial sense, offering investors an attractive return and some idea of how and when they will be able to realise any gains they make.
+Individual investors may be more interested if they can invest tax-efficiently under the SEED Enterprise Investment Scheme (SEIS) or Enterprise Investment Scheme.

 Making sure your business is 'investment ready' can require a lot of legal and financial advice.
 You may also find it difficult to bridge the gap between how highly you value the business and what an investor thinks it's worth.
 The whole process of negotiating a deal can be complex and costly, particularly for venture capital.
 It's not unusual for fundraising to take up to six months, and for costs to add up to around 10% of the amount raised.